gretatuckute/ClosedLoop/README.md

 *Cognitive Systems, Department of Applied Mathematics and Computer Science, Technical University of Denmark, 2018-19*

-In collaboration with [Sofie Therese Hansen](https://github.com/STherese) and Professor Lars Kai Hansen.
+In collaboration with Dr. [Sofie Therese Hansen](https://github.com/STherese) and Professor Lars Kai Hansen.